LAHI-RU/expense-app/README.md

 # Expense App

+> **Effortless Expense Management for Teams**
+>
+> Take control of your business spending with ExpenseApp.
+Track, approve, and report expenses in real time.
+Empower your employees, simplify reimbursements, and gain actionable insights—all in one secure, easy-to-use platform.

 A full-stack expense management application for tracking, reporting, and managing employee expenses.
 Built with a modern tech stack for scalability and maintainability.